hyperlabs-finance/hypershare/README.md

 Configure the basic details of the asset by defining its name, ticker, supply and more.
 Structure the asset type and build the legal agreement from a library of modules.

 2. Compliance
 Define the compliance rules for the asset.
-This includes: total holder limits, jurisdictional restrictions, jurisdictional holder limits, non-fractionality, non-transferability, and more.
+This includes: total holder limits, jurisdictional restrictions, jurisdictional holder limits, non-divisibleity, non-transferability, and more.
 Any whitelisted addresses are exempt, otherwise, compliance rules are enforced at the protocol-level.

 3. Creation
 Key information is encoded in a digital format.
 The token is deployed on the blockchain.
 Legal agreements are uploaded to IPFS.